maggie-j-liu/reactive/README.md

 # Reactive

-A javascript widget that adds reactions and comments to your site, using your own firebase databse.
+A javascript widget that adds reactions and comments to your site, using your own firebase database.